WANstorm/PossumBot/README.md

 1. Download and un-zip (or clone) the repo.

-2. Install `node.js`.
+2. Install `node.js` you can get it [here](https://nodejs.org/en/download/).

-3. On Windows, open a command line.
-On Unix and MacOS, open a terminal.
+3. On Windows, open the command line.
+On Linux and MacOS, open a terminal.

 4. Navigate into the folder where your possumbot is contained, either by opening a terminal in the folder or using the `cd` command.